ForecastOS/investos/README.md

 A special thank you to:

-1. The authors of the [Multi-Period Trading via Convex Optimization](https://stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf) paper: Stephen Boyd, Enzo Busseti, Ronald Kahn, et al. It formed the basis of my knowledge on convex optimization.
+1. The authors of the [Multi-Period Trading via Convex Optimization](https://stanford.edu/~boyd/papers/pdf/cvx_portfolio.pdf) paper: Stephen Boyd, Enzo Busseti, Ronald Kahn, et al. It formed much of the basis of my knowledge on convex optimization.
 2. The team behind [CVXPY](https://github.com/cvxpy/cvxpy)
 3. The team behind [OSQP](https://osqp.org/docs/index.html)